 He put it in the freezer, scraped it with a fork to break the ice crystals, then put it back in the freezer.
 After another round of scraping, we had the most delicious strawberry water ice ever!

 Trevor and I really enjoyed our virtual travels in Pennsylvania through Little Passports.
-I strongly recommend a it for the child in your life.
-For the next three days, you can save 15% on all Little Passports subscriptions!
-Click below for prices and more information.
+I strongly recommend it for the child in your life.